 When does cash settlement happen to close out short delivery?

-Short delivery occurs when a seller fails to deliver the shares to the buyer by the agreed settlement date, typically T+2 in India.
-This situation can arise due to various reasons, such as logistical issues or discrepancies in the seller's holdings. ...
+Q1: What is short delivery?
+Short delivery occurs when a seller fails to deliver the shares to the buyer by the agreed settlement date, usually T+1 in India.
+This can happen due to logistical issues or discrepancies in the seller’s holdings.
+Q2: How ...

 Auction by Exchange: T+1 Day Auction: On T+1 day (one day after the transaction), the exchange identifies any short deliveries.
 The exchange then conducts an auction to procure the missing shares from other sellers in the market.
 Auction Price: The ...